MollsAndHersh/recordset.net/readme-full.md

 [![NuGet](https://bitbucket.org/christianspecht/recordset.net/raw/tip/img/nuget.png)](https://nuget.org/packages/Recordset.Net)

-Please note that in order to use Recordset.Net, you need to add a COM reference to "Microsoft ActiveX Data Objects 2.8 Library" to your project.
+Please note that in order to use Recordset.Net, you need to add a COM reference to `Microsoft ActiveX Data Objects 2.8 Library` to your project.
 *(you need to add the reference yourself **even if you use NuGet** to install - apparently it's not possible to add COM references with NuGet, so I couldn't do it in the package)*

 ---